Gaussian Formalism: Joint Measurement for Heisenberg's Uncertainty Relation for Errors by Squeezed Coherent States: Summary and discussion

 N.O.\ is indebted to Sho Machiyama for assistance in understanding the LT formalism and to Shogo Tanimura for fostering a welcoming research environment in his group.
-We are grateful to Jaeha Lee for providing the talk slides, to Kenji Nishiwaki for helpful conversation, and to Juntaro Wada for useful comments.
-The work of K.O.\ is in part supported by the JSPS KAKENHI Grant Nos.~JP19H01899 and JP21H01107.
+We are grateful to Gen Kimura for useful comments, Jaeha Lee for providing talk slides and offering useful comments, Kenji Nishiwaki for helpful conversations, and Juntaro Wada for useful comments.
+The work of K.O.\ is partially supported by JSPS KAKENHI Grant Nos.~JP19H01899 and JP21H01107.
+We thank the Short-term Domestic Academic Exchange Fund of Tokyo Woman’s Christian University for financially supporting the stay of N.O.\ at the university, during which part of this paper was revised.